 Frank’s enlistment officially began on 1 May 1917.
 From there he ended up in Company C, 9th Infantry, 2nd Division.
 The action in France that earned him the Medal of Honor happened on 18 October 1918.
 There are many accounts of it online.
 Here is just one example: Battle Account

 The story I linked to earlier regarding the lying about his age also mentioned that he had been a waiter before the war.
 Using this, and assuming his true 1875 birth year (since he had no reason to lie), I found a 1910 Census with a Frank Bart of the exact right age living in Newark.
 He was boarding with a young, recently married couple and a widow with two children.
 It also shows that he was born in New York, his father was from England and his mother from New York.
 His occupation is a waiter at a hotel and that he has worked all year.
 Here’s the link.
-You’ll find him near the bottom: 1910 Census
+You’ll find him near the bottom (more on this in updates below): 1910 Census

 Frank was awarded his Medal of Honor on 16 January 1919 and then honorably discharged as a Sergeant on 13 August 1919.
 For the next three years or so there are numerous newspaper articles about him.
 Here are just a few: Article 1 Article 2 Article 3 Article 4